milfordestayschiller/chat2026/README.md

     "iat": 1675644784,   // Issued At (time)
 }
 ```

+**Notice:** your picture and profile URL may be relative URIs beginning with a forward slash as seen above; BareRTC will append them to the end of your WebsiteURL and you can save space on your JWT token size this way.
+Full URLs beginning with `https?://` will also be accepted and used as-is.

 An example how to sign your JWT tokens in Go (using [golang-jwt](https://github.com/golang-jwt/jwt)):